 The summit of Mount Athos is able to be climbed the whole year, but there may be snow from the end of november until march/april.

-In winter the top of the mountain should be treated with respect and I advice to climb it with appropiate climbing material for snow and bad weather.
+In winter the top of the mountain should be treated with respect and I advise to climb it with appropiate climbing material for snow and bad weather.

 Climbing the northwest ridge has to be seen as an alpine climb.
-Full climbing material (harness, rope, slinges, express-slinges, helmet, etc...) is surely needed.
+Full climbing material (harness, rope, slings, express-slings, helmet, etc...) is surely needed.

 The monasteries and dependences (Skities) are providing accomodation in the area at the base of the mountain.

 On the way to the summit of 'Athos' there is a chapel on a flat area at aproximately 1500 meters high.
 It is the chapel of "Panayía" (Virgin Mary in Greek).
 The chapel provides shelter and has some (dirty) bivouac facilities.
 This point is reached about two hours from the begining of the path at the crosspoint.

 On the top of the mountain there is a big iron cross dated 1897 and the chapel of "Metamorfosi Sotiros" (Transfiguration).
 The northwest ridge ends exactly at the summit of the mountain.

 There are two known maps which reflect the geography of the area: